blynkkk/blynkkk.github.io/Widgets.md

 ### Webhook

-Webhook is a widget for 3-d party integrations.
-With webhook widget you can send HTTP/S requests to any 3-d party server or device that has HTTP/S API (Philips Hue for instance).
+Webhook is a widget designed to communicate with 3rd party services.
+With webhook widget you can send HTTP/S requests to any 3rd party service or device that has HTTP(S) API (e.g. Philips Hue bulb).

-Any write operation from hardware side will trigger webhook widget (same way as for eventor).
-You can also trigger webhook from application side in case control widget assigned to same pin as webhook.
-You can trigger 3-d party service with single button click.
+Any `write` operation from hardware side will trigger Webhook Widget.
+You can also trigger webhook from Blynk app when a control widget is assigned to the same pin as webhook.
+You can trigger 3-d party service with a single click of a button.

-For example, imagine a case when you want to send data from your hardware not only to Blynk but also to Thingspeak server.
+For example, if you want to send data from your hardware not only to Blynk, but also to Thingspeak.
-In typical, classic use case you'll need to write code like this (this is minimal and not full sketch) :
+Usually, you would need to write a code like this (this is just an extract, not a full sketch):

 ```
 WiFiClient client;